SummerOfBitcoin/code-challenge-2024-saumyabharti294/SOLUTION/SOLUTION.md

 For Mac Users : run.sh file is used to run the code

-5. Check the `output.txt` file generated in the project directory for the block headers and included transactions.
+6. Check the `output.txt` file generated in the project directory for the block headers and included transactions.
+Or output is generated in the terminal itself.

 ### Output Format